What is Sapphire

 Sapphire Anniversary

-Associated with integrity, fidelity and loyalty, sapphire jewellery is used to celebrate the 5th and 45th wedding anniversary in modern cultures.
-For the British Royal Family, a Sapphire Jubilee marks a monarch’s 65 years of reign, Queen Elizabeth II celebrated hers in 2017 as the first British monarch to have reached this milestone.
+Symbolising integrity, fidelity, and loyalty, sapphire is the traditional gemstone for the 5th and 45th wedding anniversaries.
+In British royal tradition, a Sapphire Jubilee celebrates a monarch’s 65 years on the throne—Queen Elizabeth II marked this milestone in 2017, becoming the first British monarch to do so.

 Royal Blue